 Engagement takes time, but can be transformative.
 Stories can help reflect where we have come from and where we are going, enabling us to gain insights and change direction.
 Do you have stories to share – about your own journey or about how teams, projects, organisations and publics have been changed by engagement?

 Perspectives on practice

 Engagement is typically a human, subtle process that creates significant change – to people, practices and products.
 There are a multitude of methods and approaches.
 Can you help us understand how to make engagement work?

 This year we are going to Edinburgh, one of the original Beacons for Public Engagement, and now home of the Beltane Public Engagement Network.
 We are working with the Beltane Public Engagement Network which comprises Edinburgh Napier University, Heriot Watt University, the University of Edinburgh and Queen Margaret University to curate, organise and deliver an Engage Conference with a difference.
 Expect all the things you love about Engage - including plenty of opportunities to network and connect with others, inspiring keynote speakers, critical analysis, and stories of excellent engagement.
 A new place gives us the opportunity to include some new features, including a community focused 'poster party', and wrap-around events with a Scottish flavour.

-Our call for contributions is now open.
-If you're interested apply by 18th June.
+Our call for contributions is now closed.

 For all enquiries, please contact firstname.lastname@example.org.